timabell/timwise.co.uk/_posts/2020-07-09-approaches-to-refactoring-and-technical-debt.md

 * A lengthy set of opinions on what to do with a huge 10 year old untested pile of spaghetti code:  <https://softwareengineering.stackexchange.com/questions/416242/is-it-the-correct-practice-to-keep-more-than-10-years-old-spaghetti-legacy-code>

-* I'm still digesting some great content from this podcast episode: [Software Delivery in Small Batches: Automated Testing with Jason Swett](https://share.transistor.fm/s/a5ca21cb) which talks a lot about practical approaches to legacy code, including the idea that you actually can't always avoid writing some more untested code because of the cost-benefit trade-off.